Lifou

-Lifou (Drehu, /fr/) is a commune of France in the Loyalty Islands Province of New Caledonia, Pacific Ocean.
+Lifou (/fr/; Drehu, /dhv/) is a French commune in the Loyalty Islands Province of New Caledonia, Pacific Ocean.

 Geography

 Lifou is made up of Lifou Island, the largest and most heavily populated of the Loyalty Islands, its smaller neighbour Tiga Island, and several uninhabited islets in between these two.
 All these islands lie among the Loyalty Islands, 190 km northeast of New Caledonia's mainland.
 At 1146 km2, Lifou Island is the largest atoll in the world.

 The town of Wé, on Lifou Island, is the administrative centre of the commune of Lifou as well as the provincial seat of the Loyalty Islands Province.

 Climate

 Lifou has a tropical rainforest climate (Köppen climate classification: Af) that closely borders a tropical monsoon climate (Köppen climate classification: Am).
 The average annual temperature in Lifou is 23.4 C. The average annual rainfall is 1579.0 mm with March as the wettest month.
 The temperatures are highest on average in February, at around 26.6 C, and lowest in August, at around 20.1 C. The highest temperature ever recorded in Lifou was 34.6 C on 7 February 2016; the coldest temperature ever recorded was 4.4 C on 27 July 1985.